-- Learn practical production skills in single and multi-camera television and mixed media content creation.
+- Learn practical production skills in single and multi-camera television and mixed media content creation

-- Learn to be socially conscious and curious about the world and issues that affect people.
+- Learn to be socially conscious and curious about the world and issues that affect people

 What will I be able to do when I graduate?

-The programme is distinguished from others in this area by its focus on a synthesis between all media and a professional learning environment modelled on simulated real-world experiences, and professional pathways exist in the audio-visual, web and screen industries.
-Graduate employment opportunities exist in many areas, including: television, online content providers, the broadcast media, advertisement agencies, production facilities, company in house production facilities; and corporate and state bodies.
+The programme is distinguished from others in this area by its focus on a synthesis between all media and a professional learning environment modelled on simulated real-world experiences.
+Professional pathways exist in the audio-visual, web and screen industries.
+Graduate employment opportunities exist in: television, online content providers; the broadcast media; advertisement agencies; production facilities; company in house production facilities; and corporate and state bodies.